A Healed Heart Is Full of Faith, Hope, and Love!

 - I am hopeless.
 I am worthless.
 Life is hopeless.

 - Something bad will happen.
 The future will be like the past.
-I’m not OK.
+I’m not okay.

-- Something must change right now for me to be OK.
+- Something must change right now for me to be okay.

 - People will take advantage of me.
 People are too sensitive.